 - it’s written for your target audience and not your peers – use their language and use an appropriate amount of technical jargon

-- it can be scanned easily – use strong headers, short paragraphs, numbered/bulleted lists, pictures, diagrams and easy-to-read font and font size
+- it can be scanned easily – use strong headers, short paragraphs, numbered/bulleted lists, pictures, diagrams and easy-to-read font and font size.
+Using a technical copywriter will ensure these points are met.

 - you can share your content easily.
 Include social sharing buttons and such to make it easier for people to share your content